First Trimester Abortion

 Please leave the following at home:

-Abortion Cost and Fees
+Abortion Cost and Fees:

 Please visit our fees page to review the cost of service.
+The phone staff can discuss this with you further.

 How much does an abortion cost?

-The Atlanta Comprehensive Wellness Clinic difference
+The Atlanta Comprehensive Wellness Clinic difference:

 We are devoted to providing professional, affordable pregnancy management.
 We believe every person deserves to be treated with respect and dignity.